 Ensure that the project managers are trained effectively and the PPM vendor has adequate resources to provide ongoing support.

 Establish a reporting drumbeat.
-This was a feature of a previous blog.
 If the project managers know the weekly, monthly reporting cycle or ‘drumbeat’ as we call it, this helps establish the PPM tool

 Communicate: “what’s in it for the Project Manager” There are numerous benefits that a project manager can get from using a PPM tool properly.
 For example, one of these benefits is that the project manager will no longer need to produce ad-hoc reports.
 If you use a PPM tool like PM3, all the reports can be generated automatically without asking the project manager.
 This benefit in itself can be enough to persuade sceptical project managers why they should use the PPM tool